Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 With implementation of the strategies outlined, rates of body lice infestation and bartonellosis from B. quintana infection would decrease among PEH and among organ transplant recipients.
 A future without B. quintana infection is achievable if a cohesive, comprehensive approach is adopted that prioritizes universal access to basic hygiene resources.

-Ms. Henderson is a third-year medical student at the University of Colorado School of Medicine.
+Ms. Henderson is a fourth-year medical student at the University of Colorado School of Medicine.
 Her primary research focus is on health equity and vectorborne disease prevention among PEH.

 Top